Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 Multi-Layer Metallic Shader IRONCAD

-To use a Shader you go into Smart Paint on the surface or part then tick the Use Shader then click on the down arrow to select one Shader to start from.
+To use a shader you go into Smart Paint on the surface or party then check the Use Shader then click the down arrow to select a shader to start from.
 In this case we have chosen a Multi-Layer Metallic.
-Then press the three dots to open up the settings for the specific Shaders.
+If you then press the three dots, you will open up the settings for the specific shader.
 Here it is then up to you as a user to modify your parameters until you achieve the desired result.
-The parameters differ depending on Shader.
-A tip is to read at Description what each value does.
+The parameters differ depending on shader.

 Shader settings ironcad

-If you've experimented too much and want to reset your settings, it's easy to just drag and drop the original material onto the surface or the part from the catalog with the shader and it will restore what you've done.
+If you have experimented too much and want to reset your settings, it's easy to just drag and drop the original material on the surface or the part from the catalog with the Shader, and it will restore what you have done.

 Smart Paint - Finish